talha-khan1989/Python/README.md

 My Python Bootcamp Journey

 Hi there!

 Over the past 4 months, I’ve been part of a really intense 12 week, full-time, bootcamp with Generation UK&I,, where I learned and practiced all the core concepts of Python programming.
 This repo is basically a collection of everything I’ve studied and worked on during that time.

-I didn’t just watch tutorials — I made sure to get hands-on with every topic by doing exercises, writing my own scripts, and really trying to understand how things work by building them myself.
+I didn’t just watch tutorials.
+I made sure to get hands-on with every topic by doing exercises, writing my own scripts, and really trying to understand how things work by building them myself.

 What I Covered

 Here’s a quick overview of the main topics I worked through:

 Variables & Data Types – understanding strings, integers, floats, booleans, and how to use them.